zhubaitian/WPF-Demos/README.md

 # WPF-Demos
-Small demos on quick learning of WPF programing on Windows
+A bunch of small demos on quick learning of WPF programing on Windows